 The Library and Learning Commons, Center for Self-Directed Learning, Tutoring and Academic Support Center, Language Lab, Math Lab, BHCConline Office and Advising Center provide an array of services for all students during the weekends during the fall and spring semesters.
-For more information, visit the Advising Center on Saturdays in room B215 or email onlineadvising@bhcc.mass.edu.
+For more information, visit the Advising Center on Saturdays or email onlineadvising@bhcc.mass.edu.